DarkGeekMS/ApeX-Server/public/docs/source/index.md

 if apexcom name doesn't exist then a new apexcom is created and return 'created'.

 ###Success Cases :
-1) return true to ensure that the ApexCom was created  successfully.
+1) return state to ensure that the ApexCom was created or updated successfully.
 ###failure Cases:
 1) NoAccessRight the token does not support to Create an ApexCom ( not the admin token).
 2) Wrong or unsufficient submitted information.